koponomarenko/berkeley_sockets_sample/server_using_select/README.md

 written in C++

 Srever returns to the client whatever the client sends.
-Server handles multiple connections - up to 1023 (limitation of 'select()').
+Server handles multiple connections - up to 1023 (limitation of 'select()', FD_SETSIZE).

 DRAWBACKS:

 Every time select() is called, the whole set (or array) of 'fd_set' structures is passed (copied) to the kernel, and then returned (copied again) back.
-The server can only handle up to 1023 connected clients (limitation of 'select()').
+The server can only handle up to 1023 connected clients (limitation of 'select()', FD_SETSIZE).

 TIPS: